Complete Part I to report tax positions taken by the corporation on its 2016 tax return.

 Check the box at the top of Part I if the corporation was unable to obtain sufficient information from one or more related parties and was therefore unable to determine whether a tax position taken on its current year’s tax return is required to be reported in Part I of this schedule.

 Enter a number in column (a) for each tax position reported.
 The UTP numbers on Part I, column (a), include a preprinted “C” prefix to indicate that they are positions for the current tax year.
 A corresponding UTP number with the letter “C” prefix will be used on Part III for reporting the concise description of the tax position.
-Begin with the number 1, do not skip any whole numbers, do not enter extraneous characters, and do not duplicate any numbers (e.g., C1, C2, C3, where the letters “C” are preprinted on the Schedule and the numbers are entered).
+Begin with the number 1, do not skip any whole numbers, do not enter extraneous characters, and do not duplicate any numbers (for example, C1, C2, C3, where the letters “C” are preprinted on the schedule and the numbers are entered).

 Check “T” for temporary differences,“P” for permanent differences, or check both “T” and “P” for a tax position that creates both a temporary and permanent difference.
 Categorization as a temporary difference, permanent difference, or both must be consistent with the accounting standards used to prepare the audited financial statements.